 We can also liaise with the HMRC on your behalf if assigned as your agent.

 We can give advice on other payroll and employment issues, such as minimum wage requirements, compulsory identification checks, Statutory Sick Pay and what to do if an employee leaves.
-We can also make sure that you are using the new Employment Allowance – a government initiative where you get credited for the first £3,000 of Employer’s National Insurance – something that you should definitely not miss out on!
+We can also make sure that you are using the Employment Allowance – a government initiative where you get credited for the first £3,000 of Employer’s National Insurance – something that you should definitely not miss out on!

 Our rates are shown on the What We Charge page.